cdapio/cdap/docs/developer-guide/source/advanced.rst

 System Datasets
 ---------------
-The Continuuity Reactor comes with several system-defined Datasets, including key/value Tables, indexed Tables and time series.
+The Cask Data Application Platform comes with several system-defined Datasets, including key/value Tables, indexed Tables and time series.
 Each of them is defined with the help of one or more embedded Tables, but defines its own interface.
 For example: